To access this work you must either be on the Smith College campus OR have valid Smith login credentials.

 This project seeks to explore the celebration of Black beauty in online spaces as a form of resistance, and its influence on undergraduate students of color.
 Academic discourses on the growing impact of social media is currently experiencing an influx of literature.
 This study hopes to expand understandings of how social media is functioning as a space for resistance for people of marginalised identities.
 Ten undergraduate students participated in individual interviews exploring their processes of learning and unlearning Eurocentric beauty standards, and discussed the extent to which social media played a part.
 A significant finding is that while social media can provide spaces to celebrate and promote beauty diversity, in the celebration of Black Beauty, African American women in particular noted not having the privilege of passively engaging with these spaces, as they often had to sift through the subversive messages of Eurocentrism that continued to seep through.

 Dillard, Sabriya, "The celebration of Black beauty in online spaces as a form of social and political resistance" (2017).
-Theses, Dissertations, and Projects.
-1955.
+Masters Thesis, Smith College, Northampton, MA.